 It works the same way as Uber does.
 You have to open the app and pin your location on the map.
 Either a taxi (Grab Taxi) or a private driver (Grab Car) will approve your request and will pick you up soon.
 After you arrive at your destination, you will be able to rate the ride.

-Other cheap alternatives of Uber to consider are motorbike taxis, BTS Skytrain, MRT metro and Bangkok’s city bus.
+Other cheap alternatives for Uber to consider are motorbike taxis, BTS Skytrain, MRT metro, and Bangkok’s city bus.

 Avoid tuk-tuk’s as they are more expensive than taxis.
 If you have no other options than to drive a tuk-tuk, which sounds impossible, always negotiate the price before having the ride.
 Note that a tuk-tuk ride will always cost you about 2 to 3 times more than a taxi with a meter.

 Note that especially in Chiang Mai the Grab might be the best option for how to get from one place to another because there are more tuk-tuk’s available for the rides than taxis.

 Here is what people have to say about the Grab: